Biswasrohit/r2d3/README.md

 ---

-## CAD & 3D Prints
+## 3D Prints

 - **SolidWorks Models**
-  - `CAD/LowerBase.SLDPRT` – Electronics housing with wiring pass-through
+  - `CAD/StorageCube.SLDPRT` – Electronics housing with wiring pass-through
-  - `CAD/UpperHemisphere.SLDPRT` – Rotating head to support the panel
+  - `CAD/UpperSphere.SLDPRT` – Rotating head to support the panel
-  - `CAD/Assembly.SLDASM` – Full dual-axis assembly
+  - `CAD/Base.SLDPRT` – Base

-- **3D-Print Files**
-  - `STL/LowerBase.stl`
-  - `STL/UpperHemisphere.stl`
-  - `STL/MountingArm.stl`
+  - `CAD/TopLid.SLDPRT` - Top Lid

 > **Tip:** Print at 0.2 mm layer height with 20% infill for a balance of strength and speed.